bhattgauravNIT/SystemDesign/HLD/02_ZeroToInfinity/03_DNSCaching.md

 logo.png is freshly downloaded.

-Amazon cloud's Route 53 is a DNS web service provider which can help creating host zones i,e zones where we can map our domain with some IP'S of different types of Named servers like A, AAAA etc.
+Amazon cloud's Route 53 is a DNS web service provider hosted on cloud which can help creating host zones i,e zones where we can map our domain with some IP'S of different types of Named servers like A, AAAA etc.